kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

-A simple `JOIN` sufficed adding the two desired columns.
+A simple `JOIN` sufficed for adding the two desired columns.

 ```sql
     SELECT p.ProductName AS "Product Name",